kemboielly/realestate-insight-phase2/README.md

 ### Approach
 I have used Linear Regression alogrithm to calculate the train data and test to also check if the data is overfitted or underfitted

+### Conclusions
+We've concluded that there are some variables that needs to be considered when determining the pricing of homes